 In the future, medical professionals and biological scientists will use bioinformatics to transform massive amounts of raw data into an insightful understanding of the functions of genes, proteins and cells.
 It will lead to new developments in the diagnosis and treatment of disease, pharmaceutical breakthroughs, and improved quality of life.

 Walsh University's state-of-the-art Bioinformatics laboratory opened for hands-on learning experiences in 2004.
 We're among a select few colleges and universities in Ohio to offer a Bioinformatics degree.
 Interested freshmen must be top-tier students with a strong aptitude and serious interest in math and science.

 Madeline Wirth - Class of 2018

 Major: Biology, Pre-Med (PA) and Interdisciplinary Studies

 "The Division of Math and Science, in particular, does an amazing job of preparing students for life after graduation.
-Because there is so much variability within this division, you would think one area would take precedence, but is not the case at all!
+Because there is so much variability within this division, you would think one area would take precedence, but that is not the case at all!
 Whether students are going onto medical school, PT school, or research, they all feel well prepared by Walsh following graduation."

 - Exclusive Program.
 Walsh University is among a select few colleges and universities in Ohio to offer a Bioinformatics major.